If you own a truck camper, you can admit it; you’re different from the average outdoorsman.

 The firestarters are infused with vegetable wax for up to seven minutes of burn time per tab—plenty of time to light a grill, stove, campfire, or fireplace.

 Ecowaare’s stylish mesh food bags are of great quality, but most importantly are environmentally friendly!

 They reduce waste from plastic bags in the grocery store, while simultaneously preventing a surplus of plastic bags in your truck camper.

 I enjoy the variety you get, 3 yellow (12″×8″), 6 green (12″×14″) and red (12″×17″).
 They truly help organize your fridge, and your tiny truck camper life.

 These easy to clean versatile bags have taken me everywhere from the farmers markets to gem hunting to sea shell collecting; the list goes on.

 Easily washable, great flexibility, and even scan-through making your grocery store experience a breeze.
 They’re a must!

 3. Cast iron Cook-It-All Kit

-If there was a holy grail of cast iron sets, the Lodge C would be it. ast Iron Cook-It-All Set
+If there was a holy grail of cast iron sets, the Lodge Cast Iron Cook-It-All Set would be it.

 Every truck camper knows their space is limited, so when I saw a compact cast iron 5 piece grill set, I knew I had to take action.